RaduBratan/Uni-AOOP-project/README.md

-# Games reviews app
+# Game reviews app

 ### Description
-This is my submission for the 2022 Advanced Object Oriented Programming course's project at UniBuc FMI.
+This is my submission for the 2022 Advanced Object-Oriented Programming course's project at UniBuc FMI.

 ### Requirements
-1. Have at least 10 actions (I created 14):
+#### Have at least 10 actions (I created 14):
 - Enter admin account (requires password)
   * add game
   * add user